The Mission Statement of the Presidential Museums

 Dedication: To Walter Scheib, III, Executive Chef of the American White House.
 Dedication occurred in 2015, posthumously.

-Vision Statement: It is the vision of the Board of Directors to continue to expand on our outstanding facilities, holdings, and programs that preserve and promote the history of American Presidential Service in all its forms.
-We have done so for six years - across the world bringing our vision to the global stage.
+Vision Statement: It is the vision of the Board of Directors to continue to expand on our outstanding facilities, holdings, and programs that preserve and promote the history of American Presidential service in all its forms.
+We have done so for ten years+ - across the world bringing our vision to the global stage.
+We are practitioners of Jeffrey Fox and his many books made available for all team members, Dr. Deming, Dr. Covey, Dr. Blanchard, and Dr. Ornish.
+Our vision comes from understanding their principles.